Last updated: March, 1 2021

 Additional Information for Users in the EEA and the U.K.

-If the GDPR applies to you because you are in the EEA or the U.K., please read this section for more information.
+If you are in the EEA or the U.K., please read this section for more information.

 AvidThink as Data Controller or Data Processor

-Finally, when AvidThink enables sponsored links to Customers’ websites, each party acts as an independent data controller, in which case your personal data is governed by each party’s respective privacy and cookie policies.
+When AvidThink enables sponsored links to Customers’ websites or provides white papers available for download, each party acts as an independent data controller, in which case your personal data is governed by each party’s respective privacy and cookie policies.

-If the GDPR applies to you because you are in the EEA or the U.K., you have certain rights in relation to your personal data:
+If you are in the EEA or the U.K., you have certain rights in relation to your personal data:

 - The right of access – your right to request a copy of the personal data we hold about you (also known as a ‘data subject access request’);